schoeberl/librelane/docs/source/usage/using_macros.md

 **Hierarchy maintainted during Synthesis**

-Using macros with hierarchy is maintained during Synthesis is **currently unsupported** in OpenLane, as the netlist is flattened upon moving into OpenROAD as its hierarchical support is rather experimental.
-This will be remedied in a future update to OpenLane.
+Using macros with hierarchy is maintained during Synthesis is **currently unsupported** in LibreLane, as the netlist is flattened upon moving into OpenROAD as its hierarchical support is rather experimental.
+This will be remedied in a future update to LibreLane.

 In the meantime, if you do choose to keep the hierarchy after Synthesis regardless by using the attribute `(* keep_hierarchy = "TRUE" *)`, you're on